Introduction

 What does revelation mean in theology?

 …it is an incontrovertible fact that the fundamental idea of the Hebrew religion is that Jehovah is a God who reveals Himself to His creatures; that He has not left the human race to grope their way to the regions of religion or morality as they best can, but that from the beginning He has taken His children by the hand, cared for their welfare, made known to them His will, and marked out for them the way to happiness.’
-In accordance with this undeniable fact, the Divine Being is represented as speaking by word of mouth with His creatures. source
+In accordance with this undeniable fact, the Divine Being is represented as speaking by word of mouth with His creatures.

-Orr records this thought:
+Orr records (p76) this thought:

 A genuine Theism can never long remain a bare Theism.
 At the height to which Christianity has raised our thoughts of God, it is becoming constantly more difficult for minds that reflect seriously to believe in a God who does not manifest Himself in word and deed.
 This is well brought out in a memorable conversation which Mr. Froude had with Mr. Carlyle in the last days of his life.
 “I once said to him,” says Mr. Froude, “not long before his death, that I could only believe in a God which did something.
 With a cry of pain, which I shall never forget, he said, ‘He does nothing.’ ” This simply means that if we are to retain the idea of a living God, we must be in earnest with it.
 We must believe in a God who expresses Himself in living deeds in the history of mankind, who has a word and message for mankind, who, having the power and the will to bless mankind, does it.
-Theism, as I contended before, needs Revelation to complete it. source
+Theism, as I contended before, needs Revelation to complete it.

 How does God reveal Himself to human persons?

 God has many different ways He does this.
 The first and most obvious is that God speaks directly to people just as two people might speak directly to each other.
-The first instance of this we see immediately after God created Adam and Eve.
+The first instance of this we see immediately after God created Adam and Eve:

 And God blessed them; and God said to them, “Be fruitful and multiply, and fill the earth, and subdue it; and rule over the fish of the sea and over the birds of the sky, and over every living thing that moves on the earth.”
 Then God said, “Behold, I have given you every plant yielding seed that is on the surface of all the earth, and every tree which has fruit yielding seed; it shall be food for you; and to every beast of the earth and to every bird of the sky and to every thing that moves on the earth which has life, I have given every green plant for food”; and it was so.
 (Gen 1:28-30)